beatmeeasy-debug/Universal-Intel-Chipset-Updater/README.md

 - 🔄 **Smart Updates** - Offers driver updates when newer versions are available and allows reinstallation of current version
 - 💻 **Broad Compatibility** - Supports desktop, mobile, workstation, server, and embedded platforms
 - ⚡ **Easy to Use** - Simple batch file execution with automatic administrator elevation
+- 📊 **Comprehensive Database** - Based on analysis of 88 official Intel installer versions with 82,663 driver version comparisons

 ## 📋 Supported Platforms